ro-mgh/ro-mgh/README.md

 # Hi!
 I'm Roman 👋

 I am a JavaScript developer💻👨‍💻  that focuses on front end using React library.
-In the majority of my development projects, I utilise the latest technologies such as Redux, TypeScript, Node and Serverless tech (AWS, Firebase).
+In the majority of my development projects, I utilise the latest technologies such as Redux, TypeScript, Node and AWS.
 I am a motivated individual who seeks to utilise their engineering abilities and grow as a person and employee.
 My greatest assets are problem solving, communication and the ability to learn quickly.

 ### You can find me on